mvolkmann/blog/src/python/python-compared-to-js.md

 | single-line | `//`        | `#`    |
 | multi-line  | `/* ... */` | none   |

+Workarounds for multiline comments in Python include using triple-quoted strings and adding `if False:` before a code block.

 ## Naming conventions

 | Kind                        | JavaScript     | Python          |